pplupo/TinyWall/README.md

 - TaskDialog wrapper (code in directory `pylorak.Windows\TaskDialog`) written by KevinGre ([link](https://www.codeproject.com/Articles/17026/TaskDialog-for-WinForms)) and placed under Public Domain.

-- All other code in the repository is under the GNU GPLv3 License.
-See `LICENSE.txt` for more information.
+- All other code in the repository is under the GNU GPLv3 Licence.
+See `LICENCE.txt` for more information.

 ## Contact